Higher Ed Glossary

 Version 1.0

-Covers many functions, including curriculum management (including syllabi management), catalog management, classroom-space management, class scheduling, credential audit and completion processing, class registration, and institutional and/or programmatic accreditation.
+Covers many functions, including curriculum management (including syllabi management), catalog management, classroom-space management, class scheduling, credential-audit and completion processing, class registration and institutional and/or program accreditation.
 Proficient, efficient academic operations contribute to learner success, persistence, and completion.

 Notes: